skrijeljhasib/AnsibleApi/README.md

-sudo apt-get install python-bottle sudo apt-get install python-shade sudo a2enmod wsgi sudo a2enmod rewrite sudo a2enmod headers
+sudo apt-get install python-bottle sudo apt-get install python-shade sudo a2enmod wsgi sudo a2enmod headers
 ```

 ### Installation

-Download and extract the project.
-Place it in your Apache2 DocumentRoot folder.
+Download the project and place it in your Apache2 DocumentRoot folder.

 #### Nova Requirement :
 You have to create a ssh key and add it with nova to your openstack cloud (In the project folder):